adamsissoko/CS340/README.md

 <h3>Final Project: Animal Shelter Database</h3>
 <p>
-  In this cornerstone project, a MongoDB database is constructed, optimized with multiple indexes to accelerate query performance.
-CRUD operations are made possible through a Python backend, while the front-end user interface is crafted using a combination of Python, Plotly, and Dash.
+In this project, a MongoDB database serves as the central storage solution, optimized with multiple indexes to ensure fast and efficient query performance.
+The Python-based backend is tailored to handle CRUD operations, allowing for seamless data manipulation and retrieval.
+This backend integration makes sure that data flow between the database and the application is both swift and secure.
+On the frontend, we leverage Python as the core language, Plotly for interactive data visualization, and Dash to construct a user-friendly web interface.
+These technologies work in tandem to provide a visually appealing, yet functionally robust user experience.
+Overall, the project achieves a fine balance between performance, usability, and visual appeal.
 </p>

 <h3>Project Highlights</h3>